Screening of pregnant women for hepatitis C in primary care settings, with or without risk factors for hepatitis C

 This test should not be used as a screening test for hepatitis C in blood or human cells/tissue donors.

-This test profile is not useful for detection or diagnosis of acute hepatitis C virus (HCV), since HCV antibodies may not be detectable until after 2 months following exposure and HCV RNA testing is not performed on specimens with negative HCV antibody screening test results.
+This test profile is not useful for detection or diagnosis of acute hepatitis C since HCV antibodies may not be detectable until after 2 months following exposure and HCV RNA testing is not performed on specimens with negative HCV antibody screening test results.

 This test is intended for screening all women who are pregnant for hepatitis C during each pregnancy and to report positive results to the applicable local communicable disease surveillance agencies.